chalmers-revere/opendlv-video-h264-encoder/README.md

 The parameters to the application are:

 * `--cid=111`: Identifier of the OD4Session to broadcast the h264 frames to
+* `--id=2`: Optional identifier to set the senderStamp in broadcasted h264 frames in case of multiple instances of this microservice
 * `--name=XYZ`: Name of the shared memory area to attach to
 * `--width=W`: Width of the image in the shared memory area
 * `--height=H`: Height of the image in the shared memory area